Earn a Johns Hopkins master’s degree in a convenient part-time format.

 - Masters of Science in Individualized Genomics and Health

-The Masters in Individualized Genomics and Health provides students with a basis around research and applied sciences, enabling them to meet the demands of the academic, research, and business communities of this industry sector.
-The program includes foundation courses in Epigenetics, Human Molecular Genetics, Ethical, Legal and Regulatory aspects of individualized genomics, bioinformatics and individual genome analysis.
+The Masters of Science in Individualized Genomics and Health is focused on research and applied sciences, enabling students to meet the demands of the academic, research, and business communities of this industry sector.
+The program includes foundation courses in epigenetics, human molecular genetics, bioinformatics, and individual genome analysis, ethical, legal and regulatory aspects of individualized genomics.

 - Masters of Science in Regulatory Science